The Neighbors: Income

 line, this neighborhood has a higher rate of childhood poverty than 82.0%

 of U.S. neighborhoods.

 The Neighbors: Occupations

-executive, management, and professional occupations, with 27.5% of the residents employed.
+manufacturing and laborer occupations, with 26.5% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Culture is shared learned behavior.
 We learn it from our parents, their parents,